HashNuke/hound/README.md

 PhantomJs is extremely fast, but there are certain caveats.
 It uses Ghostdriver for its webdriver server, which currently has unimplemented features or open issues.

-* Cookie jar isn't seperate for sessions - <https://github.com/ariya/phantomjs/issues/11417>
+* Cookie jar isn't separate for sessions - <https://github.com/ariya/phantomjs/issues/11417>
   Which means all sessions share the same cookies.
 Make sure you run `delete_cookies()` at the end of each test.
 * Isolated sessions were added to GhostDriver recently and are yet to land in a PhantomJs release.
 * Javascript alerts aren't yet supported - <https://github.com/detro/ghostdriver/issues/20>.